westermo/brist/README.md

 > element ... : a shortage of substances necessary to health, e.g.,
 > a vitamin C deficiency

-This project is an effort to create a standalone, easy to use, portable framework to test capabilities of the Linux bridge.
-The most important aspect is *portable*, i.e., it should be possible to run on a full dist, but also on a limited embedded system.
+Brist is a standalone, easy to use, *portable* framework to verify capabilities of the Linux bridge.
+Emphasis on *portable*.
+I.e., it should be possible to run on a full-blown Linux distribution, but it must be possible to run on limited embedded systems, e.g [NetBox][].

-Dependencies, in order of importance:
+Dependencies:

   - dash, or BusyBox ash
-  - socat
+  - [socat][]
   - ping
-  - nemesis
+  - [nemesis][]
   - tcpdump
   - iproute2 tools (ip, bridge, ...)

+Additional dependencies for developing and running on a PC:

   - unshare
   - fakeroot
   - tshark